Taenite

 Taenite is a mineral found naturally on Earth mostly in iron meteorites.
 It is an alloy of iron and nickel, with a chemical formula of Fe,Ni and nickel proportions of 20% up to 65%.

 The name is derived from the Greek ταινία for "band, ribbon".
 Taenite is a major constituent of iron meteorites.
 In octahedrites it is found in bands interleaving with kamacite forming Widmanstätten patterns, whereas in ataxites it is the dominant constituent.
 In octahedrites a fine intermixture with kamacite can occur, which is called plessite.

 Taenite is one of four known Fe-Ni meteorite minerals: The others are kamacite, tetrataenite, and antitaenite.

 Properties

 It is opaque with a metallic grayish to white color.
 The structure is isometric-hexoctahedral (cubic).
 Its density is around 8 g/cm3 and hardness is 5 to 5.5 on the Mohs scale.
 Taenite is magnetic, in contrast to antitaenite.
 The structure is isometric-hexoctahedral (cubic).
-The crystal lattice has the c≈a= 3.582±0.002 Å. The Strunz classification is I/A.08-20, while the Dana classification is 1.1.11.2.
+The crystal lattice has the c≈a=.
+The Strunz classification is I/A.08-20, while the Dana classification is 1.1.11.2.